-- Electric starter button (3) in basic position - Electric starter button 3 pressed In this position, the electric starter is actuated.
+- Electric starter button 3 in basic position - Electric starter button 3 pressed In this position, the electric starter is actuated.

-6.13 Overview of indicator lamps (All EXC models)
+6.13 Overview of indicator lamps (EXC EU/AUS)

-High beam indicator lamp lights up blue - High beam is switched on.
-Turn signal indicator lamp flashes green - Turn signal light is switched on.
+The high beam indicator lamp lights up blue - The high beam is switched on. (+ Turn signal indicator light flashes green - The turn signal is switched on.